fl0at/dotfiles/README.md

 You, uh, probably want to delete this README as well. `:D`

-There is also a commit-msg file.
-If installed in .git/hooks, it'll prevent commits with long summaries (>50 chars) or bodies (>72 chars), which are unfriendly to emailing, pushing to github, etc.
-For more information, see [Tim Pope's classic article](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)

-I would recommend vetting these files and copying what you like, but if you want to clone in-place in your home directory, it is definitely designed to do that pretty unobtrusively:
+I would recommend vetting these files and copying only what you like, but if you want to clone this repo in-place into your home directory, it is definitely designed to do that pretty unobtrusively:

 ```bash
 cd ~; git init